-In June 2020, PAA completed the issuance of \$750 million, 3.80% senior notes due September 2030.
-We intend to use the net proceeds from this offering of \$742 million, after deducting the underwriting discount and offering expenses, to repay the principal amounts of PAA's 5.00% senior notes due February 2021 and, pending such repayment, have used a portion of the proceeds to repay outstanding borrowings under PAA's commercial paper program and credit facilities and for general partnership purposes.
+In June 2020, we completed the issuance of \$750 million, 3.80% senior notes due September 2030.
+We intend to use the net proceeds from this offering of \$742 million, after deducting the underwriting discount and offering expenses, to repay the principal amounts of our 5.00% senior notes due February 2021 and, pending such repayment, have used a portion of the proceeds to repay outstanding borrowings under our commercial paper program, credit facilities and for general partnership purposes.